-In this paper, a NMPC framework was used to stabilize OWMR to a specific target while avoiding obstacles in a cluttered environment.
+In this paper, an NMPC framework was used to stabilize OWMR to a specific target while avoiding obstacles in a cluttered environment.
 The DBSCAN algorithm was implemented for clustering the dynamic and static obstacles after collecting the information from the LiDAR sensor.
 The environmental obstacles were considered as further constraints, which are denoted in this work as having minimum distance forms.
-A simulation was performed using MATLAB that utilizes the CasADi Toolbox with IPOPT solver, in conjunction with the CoppeliaSim robot simulator.
+A simulation was performed using MATLAB that utilizes the CasADi Toolbox with IPOPT solver, and Statistics and Machine Learning Toolbox, in conjunction with the CoppeliaSim robot simulator.
 Two scenarios were considered based on whether the obstacle was stationary or moving.
-During numerical simulations of robot stabilization in environments with static and dynamic obstacles. proposed controller algorithm the has demonstrated superior performance in real time.
+To evaluate the performance of the proposed control framework for the set-point stabilization, four performance metrics were applied counting the steady state error in the pose vector, and the integral of normsquared actual control inputs.
+During numerical simulations of OWMR stabilization in environments with static and dynamic obstacles, the proposed controller algorithm has demonstrated acceptable performance in real-time according to the aforementioned metrics.
+The proposed controller's scalability was restricted to a large number of obstacles, even though it demonstrated higher performance and satisfied real-time requirements.
+Furthermore, regardless of whether the simulation results consistently demonstrate that the OWMR converges to its references, it was still necessary to look at the stability analysis of the chosen approach in this case.

-The future work of this research includes the practical implementation of the proposed control framework on a real OWMR in addition to the stability analysis of the proposed controller.
+The future work of this research includes the practical implementation of the proposed control framework on a real OWMR.
+The following recommendations can be taken into account for the future practical implantation: